Manuel Torres (footballer, born 1926): CD Málaga

 Despite having great financial offers from Real Sociedad, Real Zaragoza, and Real Valladolid, Torres ultimately decided to accept the offer from Málaga in 1949, not only because that region had better weather, but also because he had recently scored a hat-trick for Atlético in a friendly against them at La Rosaleda (4–1).
 In his first season at Málaga (1949–50), he was the team's top scorer with 18 goals, including 15 in La Liga, thus being one of league's top scorers, alongside the likes of Telmo Zarra and César.
-Therefore, the national coach Guillermo Eizaguirre decided to call him up for the Spanish national team that was going to participate in the 1950 World Cup in Rio de Janeiro, but a serious knee injury sustained in a preparation match in honor of a Melilla player prevented him from becoming the first international player in Málaga's history.
+Therefore, the national coach Guillermo Eizaguirre decided to call him up for the Spain national team that was going to the 1950 World Cup in Rio de Janeiro, but a serious knee injury sustained in a preparation match in honor of a Melilla player prevented his distinction becoming the first international player in Málaga's history.

 In his second season at the club, Torres scored 19 goals in 34 official matches, which was not enough to prevent the team from being relegated to the Segunda División.
 At the start of his third season at Málaga, he immediately felt the difference in quality, so after only 2 goals in 5 matches, he signed for the newly founded top-flight club, Las Palmas.
 By the end of that season, however, Las Palmas was relegated to the second division, while Málaga had returned to the top-flight after winning the 1951–52 Segunda División, to which he contributed with those 5 matches.